hazraimran/SQL-DQN-Backend/README.md

 - [x] Check why the DQN agent will choose the same action once when the mastery is equal to 1.
 - [x] Check the other two themes
 - [x] External API to give informative error message
+- [ ] Add more tasks to cybernetics’s case
+- [ ] File upload part make it take in a file and parse it
+- [ ] Add a user authentication for:
+    - [ ] Storing all previous narratives
+    - [ ] Summarize the narratives at the end and generate a report on the mastery of SQL concepts
+- [ ] Different UIs for different themes
+- [ ] Add a mapping service to avoid direct interactions with real databases
 - [ ] Write tests, fix bugs and check for edge cases.

 ## Schema